Zombiesama18/NDI_image_processing/README.md

 The result is surprisingly good with `100%` accuracy of Pattern Prediction and `0.075` loss of Rotation Prediction (MSE Loss), which means that the prediction on matching calculated image to a given observed image can be accurate enough for practical use.

 #### Usage
-*The improvements made by this branch are only for the fine-tuning part of the `final` branch, so the fine-tuning script needs the pretrained model.*
+*The improvements made by this branch are only for the fine-tuning part of the `final` branch, so the fine-tuning script needs the pretrained model.
+Please make sure that all packages in the `requirements.txt` are installed.*

 * Pretraining
   ```bash